AMPTE-IRM: 3-D Plasma Analyzer (30-channel, Electrons: 15 eV-30 keV; Ions: 20 eV/q-40 keV/q)

 The main instrument consisted of two symmetrical quadrispherical electrostatic analyzers to measure the three-dimensional distributions of electrons and ions, respectively, over 4-pi-sr during every satellite spin period (4 seconds).
 The energy range covered was 15 eV/Q to 30 keV/Q in 30 channels.
 The angular resolution was 22.5°.
 Moments of the measured distributions were directly computed on board.
 An additional retarding-potential analyzer measured the flux of electrons between approximately 0 and 25 eV.

 Ion Release Experiment

 The experiment consisted of eight lithium and eight barium canisters, which were injected from the AMPTE-IRM in pairs by ground command and ignited 10 minutes after separation from the spacecraft.
 Each of these was either totally lithium or totally barium.
 A pair of Li/Ba canisters produced a total of 2.E25/7.E24 Li/Ba atoms, respectively, which were subsequently ionized by solar radiation.
-Li releases in the solar wind, which were carried out in August/September 1984, were to be followed by an artificial comet release of Ba ions in the dawnside magnetosheath and a number of Ba and Li releases in the geomagnetic tail.
+Li releases in the solar wind, which was carried out in August/September 1984, were to be followed by an artificial comet release of Ba ions in the dawnside magnetosheath and a number of Ba and Li releases in the geomagnetic tail.
 In situ diagnostics by AMPTE-IRM and AMPTE-UKS and optical observations of the clouds from the ground were followed by tracing of the ions in the inner magnetosphere by AMPTE-CCE.